zavedyaev/calc/README.md

 Run the following command in terminal `./gradlew :linuxBinaries` After compilation you will find your executable in `/build/bin/linux/releaseExecutable`

+### Windows
+Make sure you have java.
+Run the following command in terminal `./gradlew :windowsBinaries` After compilation you will find your executable in `/build/bin/windows/releaseExecutable`

 ## Installation
 Make sure your executable is reachable in PATH.
 In case it is not you have 2 choices: